 “Art offers an indispensable opportunity where I struggle every day to overcome myself and reach people”

-Ten years have passed since he came back from the USA, the Argentinian geometric artist awarded with the First National Prize of Visual Art of Chile receives us in the workshop shared with his woman, the artists Nora Giordano.
+Ten years have passed since he came back from the USA, the Argentinian geometric artist awarded with the First National Prize of Visual Art of Argentina receives us in the workshop shared with his woman, the artists Nora Giordano.
 A spiral staircase towards the zenithal light (encrypted in his work) invites to lift us to discover, multidimensional emerging, among a wide range of substrates and raw materials.
 As allegory to the creation and life, Giovanetti explores universes, in a playful way, curling myriads of pentagrams in an evolutionary continuum, which after the sonority of flat paper that safeguard them, they are unveiled, pieces in vibrating, bright unity, non-trodden and impossible path, towards perfection.